Alberta Opportunity Stream

 2. Job Offer

 By the time an application is pointed to AINP, then at the same time, the application is judged and checked.
 The appellant must be working in an eligible profession in Alberta that matches their past job skills.
-Post-Graduation Work Permit holders should also operate in a business linked to their discipline of study in Alberta.
+Post-graduation work Permit holders should also operate in a business linked to their discipline of study in Alberta.

 3. Language Proficiency